The importance of controlling for bias in AI

 In the recently published academic study Racial Disparities In Automated Speech Recognition, researchers looking at some of the most well-known conversational AI tools found that there was a prominent racial divide in speech recognition.
 “If you're not careful, you risk automating the exact same biases these programs are supposed to eliminate," said Kristian Lum, the lead statistician at non-profit Human Rights Data Analysis Group, speaking to The Guardian last year.

 In regards to customer service and the increasing use of AI-enabled chatbots, to not actively look for and recognize bias means that customers could be treated unequally.
 By not questioning the data behind a data-driven AI decision, companies could undermine their own values regarding treating customers fairly.
+Companies that have taken the time to question their data have increasingly looked to crowdsourced data as a potential remedy that introduces greater diversity.
+Let’s take a closer look at ways to counteract bias.

 How to control for bias